Aliases for DNMT1 Gene

 GeneCards Summary for DNMT1 Gene

 DNMT1 (DNA (Cytosine-5-)-Methyltransferase 1) is a Protein Coding gene.
-Diseases associated with DNMT1 include cerebellar ataxia, deafness, and narcolepsy, autosomal dominant and neuropathy, hereditary sensory, type ie. Among its related pathways are Gene Expression and Metabolism.
+Diseases associated with DNMT1 include cerebellar ataxia, deafness, and narcolepsy, autosomal dominant and neuropathy, hereditary sensory, type ie. Among its related pathways are Sulfur amino acid metabolism and Metabolism.
 GO annotations related to this gene include RNA binding and transcription factor binding.

 UniProtKB/Swiss-Prot for DNMT1 Gene